 Accentuate A Shelf Or Cabinet

-Adding an accent color to a bookshelf is a personal favorite paint project of mine.
+Adding an accent color to a bookshelf is one of my personal favorite paint projects.
 It works equally well with built-in bookshelves or bargain-bin ones, and basically any combination of colors.
 Rather than painting an entire bookshelf (which you certainly can!), this involves painting just the inside surface and back of each shelf, leaving the outside and front trim of the shelves in their original color.
 Using a single color (especially one that matches your walls) is a great way to add depth to your living space, since it makes the shelves look backless.
 But I love a mix-and-match look, that either creates a rainbow of colors, a gradient, or a nice ombre of a single color.
 Doing it this way lets the color serve as a backdrop to the stuff on your shelves, and makes the shelves themselves pop – giving them a bold, personal touch.

 Recolor Some Picture Frames (Or Accent Pieces)